History of Kentucky: Woodland period (1000 BCE – 1600 CE)

-The introduction of pottery, its widespread use, and the increased sophistication of its forms and decoration (first believed to have occurred around 1000 BCE) are major demarcations of the Woodland period.
-Archaic pots were thick, heavy, and fragile; Woodland pottery was more intricately designed and had more uses, such as cooking and storing surplus food.
-Woodland peoples also used baskets and gourds as containers.
+The Woodland period is marked by the introduction of pottery, its widespread use, and more advanced designs and decorations, starting around 1000 BCE.
+Archaic pots were thick, heavy, and fragile, while Woodland pottery was more carefully designed and used for cooking and storing extra food.
 Around 200 BCE, maize cultivation migrated to the eastern United States from Mexico.
 The introduction of corn changed Kentucky agriculture from growing indigenous plants to a maize-based economy.
 In addition to cultivating corn, the Woodland people also cultivated giant ragweeds, amaranth (pigweed), and maygrass.
 The initial four plants known to have been domesticated were goosefoot (Chenopodium berlandieri), sunflower (Helianthus annuus var. macroscarpus), marsh elder (Iva annua var. macrocarpa), and squash (Cucurbita pepo ssp. ovifera).
 Woodland people grew tobacco, which they smoked ritually; they still used stone tools, especially for grinding nuts and seeds.
 They mined Mammoth and Salts Caves for gypsum and mirabilite, a salty seasoning.
 Shellfish was still an important part of their diet, and the most common prey were white-tailed deer.
 They continued to make and use spears; late in the Woodland period, however, the straight bow became the weapon of choice in the eastern United States (evidenced by smaller arrowheads during this period).
-In addition to bows and arrows, some southeastern Woodland peoples also used blowguns.

-Between 450 and 100 BCE, Native Americans began to build earthen burial mounds.
-The Woodland Indians buried their dead in conical (later flat or oval) burial mounds, which were often 10 to 20 ft high.
-The Woodland people were called "Mound Builders" by 19th-century observers.
+Between 450 and 100 BCE, Native Americans started building earthen burial mounds.
+The Woodland Indians buried their dead in cone-shaped (later flat or oval) mounds, often 10 to 20 ft high.
+In the 19th century, they were called "Mound Builders" by European observers.

-The Eastern Agricultural Complex enabled Kentucky natives to change from a nomadic culture to living in permanent villages.
-They lived in bigger houses and larger communities, although intensive agriculture only began with the Mississippian culture.
+The Eastern Agricultural Complex allowed Kentucky natives to shift from a nomadic lifestyle to living in permanent villages.
+They built larger houses and formed bigger communities, though intensive farming only started with the Mississippian culture.